Keyboard shortcuts

 While #[derive(Aggregate)] handles most cases, you might implement the traits manually for:

-• Custom serialization logic
+• Custom serialisation logic

 • Non-standard event routing